m-altieri/DNS-GT/README.md

-_This README is a draft._

-# GNN-NIDS (CDP No. 35452 -- Bari)
+# DNS-GT

-GNN-NIDS is a project for malicious domain detection based on DNS queries using graph neural networks.
+DNS-GT is a a Transformer-based model that learns embeddings for domain names using DNS queries.

 ---